Germany: Knife attack on bus injures 5 – DW – 08/31/2024

 Germany: Knife attack on bus injures 5August 31, 2024

-A woman stabbed and wounded five people in a bus in western Germany on Friday, police said.
+A woman stabbed and wounded five people in a bus in western Germany on Friday evening, police said.

+The 32-year-old suspect, a German national, was arrested after the incident in the town of Siegen.

+At least 40 people were on the bus travelling to a city festival at the time of the attack.

 The incident comes a week after a deadly knife attack that shook the country and forced the government to announce changes to security and asylum policies.